May 2021Responsible Office

 Merchant Account Owner

 As defined by Penn: point of contact for the School/Center’s merchant account.
-This person is responsible for the completion of the Self-Assessment Questionnaire in Coalfire One in conjunction with the Senior Business Leader.
+This person is responsible for the completion of the Self-Assessment Questionnaire in the approved SAQ portal in conjunction with the Senior Business Leader.
 This should be a full time, exempt Penn employee approved by the Senior Business Leader.

 At a minimum, cardholder data consists of the full Primary Account Number (PAN).
 Cardholder data may also appear in the form of the full PAN plus any of the following: cardholder name, expiration date and/or service code.